Satellite High School: Campus

 In 2009, a $35 million upgrade was completed.

 Fine Arts

 Fine Arts Academy

-Satellite High School is one of three high schools in Brevard County to have a Fine Arts Academy.
+Satellite High School is one of five high schools in Brevard County to have a Fine Arts Academy.
 The Fine Arts Academy is a Career Academy that integrates arts education into the core academic curriculum.
 Fine arts areas of concentration include Digital Media, Fashion Design, Instrumental Music, Technical Design, Theatre, Visual Arts, and Vocal Music.

 Athletics

 Satellite is part of the Florida High School Athletic Association and competes in the Cape Coast Conference located in Brevard County, Florida.

 Satellite has captured 17 state championships in six sports in its 46-year history.
 The girls have won 13 state championships in its history.